Flotomate/product_docs/source/admin/admin-automation.rst

 Modify Content of a Notification
 --------------------------------

--  Go to the Email Notifications page.
+-  Go to the :ref:`Email Notifications <View Email Notifications>` page.

 -  Click on a Notification or the Edit Icon adjacent to a Notification.